Best Solid-Wood Standing Desks

 Fully – Maple Option

 On their Jarvis desk line, Fully offers three real wood options.
-The most popular is their maple desktop, which comes in five different stains.
-It comes in four sizes: 48”, 60”, 72” and 78”.
+The most popular is their maple desktop, which comes in either a natural or walnut-colored stain.
+It comes in four sizes: 48”, 60”, 72” and 78”; all sizes 30″ deep.
 The tops are plain-Jane rectangular in shape with optional dual grommet holes, but no ergo-contouring.
 Fully uses water-based, all-natural stains, which are then sealed with a polyurethane clear coat.
 Fully sources these maple tops from sustainable forests in the US midwest.

 While these are relatively inexpensive compared to the domestic real-wood tops from UpLift and iMovR, they do cut cut quite a few corners on the quality.
 Most importantly the tops are only sealed on the visible surfaces.
 While staining the bottom side of a desktop is not something you should expect, sealing is.
 This protects the wood from variations in humidity that can eventually cause it to warp.